Evaluation of Student Learning

 A-8.5.
 Conduct of the examination

 Students are expected to assess their health situation and ability to write an examination prior to taking the exam.
-Students who do not write a final examination because of illness or other circumstances beyond their control may apply for a deferred examination.
+Students who do not write an examination because of illness or other circumstances beyond their control must submit a Declaration of Absence from an Examination form.
+Please refer to Academic Regulation A-8.6 - Justification of Absence from an Examination for more information on deferring an examination.

-Students are expected to complete a final examination once begun.
+Students are expected to complete an examination once begun.
 If the student experiences a significant deterioration of health while the examination is in progress and needs to stop writing the exam, they must notify the proctor and arrangements for the evaluation will be made by the faculty offering the course.

 A significant deterioration of health during an examination is a situation whereby the student requires immediate and/or emergency medical attention.
 In such circumstances, a student will be required to provide appropriate documentation to confirm that the medical situation caused significant, acute symptoms during the examination that prohibited the student from completing the examination.
-The student must then fill out the deferred examination form within five (5) business days of the examination with appropriate supporting documentation.
+The student must then fill out the Declaration of Absence from an Examination form within five (5) business days of the examination with appropriate supporting documentation.

-Minor illnesses and ongoing chronic illnesses under medical management will normally not be considered valid grounds for granting a deferred final examination.
+Minor illnesses and ongoing chronic illnesses under medical management will normally not be considered valid grounds for granting a deferred examination.

 Silence is compulsory during the examination.